jlab-sensing/GreenerGreenHouses/MSP430/Final_SPI_Attempt/README.md

 ### MSP430FR5969 communication via SPI to BOOSTXCL CC1125 LoRa module
 This repository includes work and several libraries for general communication between the [MSP430FR5969](https://www.ti.com/tool/MSP-EXP430FR5969?DCMP=mcugen&HQS=ep-mcu-msp-mcugen-mspblog-pf1-en) and the [BOOSTXCL CC1125 LoRa module](https://www.ti.com/tool/BOOSTXL-CC1125) using SPI for general register communication and UART for transferring data through serial.

+Two main files are included in this project. "main_tester.c" is the current work in progress main file which polls the temperature and humidity sensor for raw data, creates a 4 byte packet including the pre-configured device ID, temperature, and humidity data, and pulses it into the FIFO buffer of the CC1125 module for RF transmission.

 ### Requirements/Installation
-This project was written in Texas Instruments Code Composer Studio (CCS) v12.4.0 for the MSP430FR5969, code functionality is not guaranteed on different &mu;C models or IDE versions.
+This project was written in Texas Instruments Code Composer Studio (CCS) v12.4.0 for the MSP430FR5969 and BOOSTXL CC1125 RF Booster Pack, code functionality is not guaranteed on different &mu;C models, IDE versions, or RF transceivers.
 * Download [CCS v12.4.0](https://www.ti.com/tool/CCSTUDIO?utm_source=google&utm_medium=cpc&utm_campaign=epd-der-null-58700007779115352_code_composer_rsa-cpc-evm-google-wwe_int&utm_content=code_composer&ds_k=code+composer&gclid=CjwKCAjwivemBhBhEiwAJxNWNwJCSwoVVroAFzP406678cN4WomQixjpsSxBFZ7YZQcAh7ai1R1CjhoCafcQAvD_BwE&gclsrc=aw.ds) from Texas Instruments.
 * Clone the GreenerGreenHouses repository
 * Open CCS and select workspace of choice